GamemakerCasts/targeting-helper/README.md

 ---

 ## 📜 API Reference

+### TargetingHelper comes predefined, thus you have access to everything with TargetingHelper.

 ### `get_in_radius(x, y, radius, obj, filters?)`
 - Returns an array of instances within a radius